FelixKrueger/Bismark/Bismark_User_Guide.md

 ### Custom (‘vanilla’) Bismark output (Bowtie 1 only)
 Bismark can generate a comprehensive alignment and methylation call output file for each input file or set of paired-end input files.
 The sequence basecall qualities of the input FastQ files are written out into the Bismark output file as well to allow filtering on quality thresholds.
 Please note that the quality values are encoded in Sanger format (Phred 33 scale), even if the input was in Phred64 or the old Solexa format.

-### The single-end output contains the following information (1 line per sequence, tab separated):
+### The single-end output contains the following information (1 line per sequence, tab delimited:

 1. seq-ID
 2. alignment strand